meyoungorcl/apex-atp/3-build-database-objects-in-autonomous-database.md

 ### **Part 4:** Create a new table and add it to the data model

-In this part, you will use SQL Developer Web to create a new table and then add it to the ERD created in the previous part.
+In this part, you will use SQL Developer Web to create a new table.
+Then you'll learn how to edit an existing table and add it to the ERD created in the previous part.

 1. In the Navigator on the left, click the "+" icon.